Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 To pursue a career in zoology, you first need to gain knowledge in biology, mathematics and chemistry.
 A degree in education is important: you'll need at least a first degree in biological science.
 If you want a zoology career within research then a masters and doctoral degree are necessary.

 Working conditions vary widely.
 Most zoology careers offer full-time positions, and involve either working in a laboratory, or outside in the animals' habitats.
-Travel to conferences or other organizations is more likely if there is more responsibility with the position.
+Travel to conferences or other organisations is more likely if there is more responsibility with the position.
 There are always low risks when working with animals, such as bites or stings, kicks or contact injuries.
 In many positions, there is a low level of social contact with other people.

 Teaching in academic institutions can inspire some, but others may find it boring and too distant from the subject: the animals.